-The electronic point of sale system (ePOS) you decide on will do more than just be a cash register that processes payments from your customers.
-Get it right, and a good EPOS will help you increase sales by reporting information on overall sales, provide data on your best selling products, improve stock management efficiency, and provide product information for sales staff.
+The electronic point of sale ePOS system you decide on will do more than just be a cash register that processes payments from your customers.
+Get it right, and a good ePOS system will help you increase sales by reporting information on overall sales, provide data on your best selling products, improve stock management efficiency, and provide product information for sales staff.

 Flexible hardware choices may include a PDQ machine to process a debit or credit card, touchscreens, barcode scanners, a receipt printer, and a keyboard for manual input of information and product information searches.

-Software should easily handle aspects of your retail business such as inventory control and customer management, and the ability to co-ordinate with your website’s online shop pages.
-For instance, each time a customer buys from you, the ePOS will automatically update your stock list.
+Software should easily handle aspects of your retail business such as inventory management and customer management, and the ability to co-ordinate with your website’s online shop pages.
+For instance, each time a customer buys from you, the Point of Sale system will automatically update your stock list.
 This creates further efficiencies in terms of shelf restocking and knowing when to reorder in a timely fashion.
 Reporting features in the software will also allow you to manage your stock effectively, and analyse buying requirements.

-ShopTill-e ePOS can work with your existing hardware, it’s a central hub that can power your in-store sales and your online sales saving you time and effort when managing your products, sales and customers, allowing you to work smarter.
+ShopTill-e ePOS system can work with your existing hardware, it’s a central hub that can power your in-store sales and your online sales saving you time and effort with inventory management , your products, sales and customers, allowing you to work smarter.

 What’s more, there are no setup fees or cancellation fees and you aren’t tied to a long-term contract.
 You also get to try for free with a 14-day free trial.
 Contact us today.